 Almost all Florida counties have adopted rules relating to court attendance by videoconference or telephone, and limited individual attendance to court or the clerk's counter as much as possible.

-The CDC Moratorium prohibits only the eviction of 'covered persons'.
-To be a 'covered person' a tenant must:
+The CDC Moratorium prohibits only the eviction of 'covered tenant'.
+To be a 'covered tenant' a tenant must: